 Is StarAid just an autoguider?

 No. StarAid is much more than an autoguider.
-Not only does StarAid revolutionise the way autoguiding is done, it includes built-in support for plate solving (“Sky Recognition”) and a revolutionary new way to do polar alignment in less than a minute.
+Not only does StarAid revolutionise the way autoguiding is done, it includes built-in support for plate solving (“Sky Recognition”) and a revolutionary new way to do polar alignment well within two minutes.
 It is your one-stop astrophotography tool!

 Are there other functionalities planned in the future?

 Yes.
 We are planning to incorporate full camera control, dew heating control, and integration with third party apps.